 - Write personalised university references

-- For Advanced Level Study you need 5 Grade Bs at GCSE level for entry to our Sixth Form.
+- For Advanced Level Study you need 5 Grade 5/Bs at GCSE level for entry to our Sixth Form.

-- Often you need at least a B grade in the subjects you wish to study at Advanced level.
+- Often you need at least a 5/B grade in the subjects you wish to study at Advanced level.

-- Some subjects will also have other criteria, e.g. for Mathematics you need a Grade A. For Chemistry you need a B in two Sciences.
+- Some subjects will also have other criteria, e.g. for Mathematics you need a Grade 7.
+Please see prospectus for further details.

 What we have to offer at Advanced Level

 - Art & Design

 - English Literature

 - Film Studies